stefanofa/awesome/README.md

 ## TypeScript

+*   [SawyerHood/dev-browser](https://github.com/SawyerHood/dev-browser) - A Claude Skill to give your agent the ability to use a web browser

+*   [millionco/expect](https://github.com/millionco/expect) - Let agents test your code in a real browser

 *   [blazejkustra/react-native-effects](https://github.com/blazejkustra/react-native-effects) - WebGPU-powered shader effects for React Native.
 Drop-in components running on a separate thread

 *   [total-typescript/shoehorn](https://github.com/total-typescript/shoehorn) - Work seamlessly with partial mocks in TypeScript.